Zelenskyy to attend G7 summit Sunday as world leaders tighten sanctions against Russia over Ukraine

 “Honestly, I have big doubts if Mr. Kishida, who is pursuing a military buildup and seeking to revise the pacifist constitution, can really discuss nuclear disarmament,” Sueichi Kido, a 83-year-old “hibakusha” or survivor of the Nagasaki explosion, told The Associated Press.
 “But because they are meeting in Hiroshima I do have a sliver of hope that they will have positive talks and make a tiny step toward nuclear disarmament.”

 On Thursday night, Kishida opened the global diplomacy by sitting down with President Joe Biden.
-Kishida also held talks with British Prime Minister Rishi Sunak before the summit opened.
+Kishida also held talks with British Prime Minister Rishi Sunak.

-The Japan-U.S. alliance is the “very foundation of peace and security in the Indo-Pacific region,” Kishida told Biden in opening remarks.
+The Japan-U.S. alliance is the “very foundation of peace and security in the Indo-Pacific region,” Kishida told Biden.
 Japan, facing threats from authoritarian China, Russia and North Korea, has been expanding its military but also relies on 50,000 U.S. troops stationed in Japan and U.S. military might.

 “We very much welcome that the cooperation has evolved in leaps and bounds,” Kishida said.